michaelmassoni/obsidian-soc-toolkit/README.md

 ### IP Reputation Analysis

-1. Open a note containing IP addresses
+1. Open a note containing IP addresses (regular or defanged)
 2. Use one of the following methods to check IP reputation:
    - Press your defined hotkey for "Check IP Reputation in Current Note"
-   - Highlight IPs you wish to check, and then press your defined hotkey for "Check IP Reputation in Highlighted Area""
+   - Highlight IPs you wish to check, and then press your defined hotkey for "Check IP Reputation in Highlighted Area"
    - Highlight IPs you wish to check, and then open right-click menu and select "Check IP Reputation"
    - Open the command palette (Ctrl/Cmd + P) and search for "Check IP Reputation in Current Note"
 3. The plugin will add reputation data below each IP address.
 You can configure the output in the plugin settings.

+### IP Defanging

+1. Open a note containing IP addresses
+2. Use one of the following methods to defang IPs:
+   - Press your defined hotkey for "Defang IPs in Current Note"
+   - Right-click on an IP and select "Defang IP"
+   - Open the command palette (Ctrl/Cmd + P) and search for "Defang IPs in Current Note"
+3. The plugin will defang all IPs in the note while maintaining the original formatting

 ## Example